By Allison Parrish. Part of Computational Approaches to Narrative.

 <<something>>

-… i.e., two angle brackets surrounding something, where something
+… i.e., two angle brackets surrounding something, where

-name of the macro you want to use.
-Some macros have other information between
+is the name of the macro you want to use.
+Some

-the brackets, as we’ll see below.
 Note that macros are not HTML tags!
-They
+They only work in Twine,

-only work in Twine, not in any old web page.
-If you want to peruse all of the
+not in any old web page.
+If you want to peruse all of the macros

-macros available to you, the official SugarCube
+available to you, the official

-documentation is a good place to
+SugarCube documentation is a good place to look.

-The first macro we’ll talk about is <<textbox>>
+The first macro we’ll talk about is

-, which allows you to
+, which allows you to prompt your

 Passage name: Welcome!